 To achieve that mission, The Laudato si Challenge is pursuing a two-track strategy: supporting specific Commitments to Impact and social enterprises.

 After receiving hundreds of applications, our ten judges, from recognized ethicists to professional investors, selected the following 10 companies, that are doing bold and innovative work to improve the lives of people forced from their homes.
 These entrepreneurs present in Vatican City.
 These are talented, motivated and driven entrepreneurs seeking mutually-beneficial relationships and partnerships.
-You can support all of the companies, by supporting the LITA crowdfunding campaign here, or individually below:

 Who we are: Chatterbox unlocks the human capital of highly qualified yet underemployed refugees by enabling them to teach their valuable industry insights and skills as instructors on our language and cultural training platform for corporates.